 The next morning, I flew to the Maasai Mara National Reserve.
 From above, the land appeared vast and untamed.
 I stayed at a safari camp.
 My tent was fancy, with a comfortable bed and an attached bathroom.
 During my stay, I went on morning and afternoon game drives.
 Our guide knew so much.
 He found animals and taught me about their behavior and the environment.

 One morning, we saw a large group of lions hunting zebras.
 Lions are amazing animals.
 Seeing them chase after their food was thrilling.
 I was happy when the zebras escaped.
-Another day, we saw a leopard resting in a tree and a cheetah running across the plains.
+Another day, we saw a leopard resting in a tree.
+We saw a cheetah running across the plains.
 We also saw herds of elephants with their young, giraffes eating from tall trees, and rhinos grazing.

 The Great Migration was the main thing I wanted to see.
-Millions of wildebeest, zebras, and gazelles travel from the Serengeti in Tanzania to the Maasai Mara in search of fresh grass and water.
+Millions of wildebeest, zebras, and gazelles travel from the Serengeti in Tanzania to the Maasai Mara.
+They search for fresh grass and water.
 Seeing the huge herds move across the plains was amazing.
 I felt like I was watching something old and important.

 Day 5: Maasai Village

 I went to a local Maasai village.
 I learned about their culture and customs.
 The Maasai are known for their bright clothes, beadwork, and traditional dances.
-They greeted us with singing and dancing and invited us into their homes.
-It was interesting to learn about their way of life and how they keep their traditions in the modern world.
+They greeted us with singing and dancing.
+They invited us into their homes.
+It was interesting to learn about their way of life.
+I saw how they keep their traditions in the modern world.

 Day 6-7: Lake Nakuru